School progress reports have arrived and it doesn’t look good. Your son is missing multiple assignments and his grades are dropping fast.

 If you are feeling stuck with what your role or plan should be, try reaching out to the school.
 Ask who is available to help you and your child.
 See if you can meet with your child’s teacher or school counselor to talk about what is happening and how you can help find a solution.

 What happens next will depend on the situation!
-But starting with these two steps can help you find your way forward.
+But starting with these three steps can help you find your way forward.

 For additional tips on how to handle school challenges, check out this article by Janet Lehman: When Your Child Has Problems at School: 6 Tips for Parents.